Kendall Jenner Films Her Body In A Tiny Nude Bikini

 Kendall was sporting a barely-there string bikini in the video, which almost matched her skin tone exactly, and also featured a frilly triangular top and tiny string bottoms that tied into a bow on either side.

-The latest bikini snap uploaded to Jenner’s Instagram Stories came shortly after the star filmed herself posing in yet another bikini last week, where she stunned fans by flaunting her body in a bright strapless two piece.
+The latest bikini snap uploaded to Jenner’s Instagram Stories came shortly after the star filmed herself posing in yet another bikini last week, where she stunned fans by flaunting her body in a bright strapless two-piece.

 Kendall via insta story #kendalljenner #supermodel #kendallkylie #kardashian #kyliejenner #khloekardashian #krisjenner #kimkardashian #kourtneykardashian #justinbieber #selenagomez #gigihadid #kaiagerber #zaynmalik #caradelevingne #bellahadid #love #cute #harrystyles #onedirection #niallhoran #follow #liampayne #cute #follow4follow #throwback #tbt @kendalljenner

-As Inquisitr previously reported, Jenner posed for the camera in a bright green two piece in the other Instagram Stories upload, once again showing off her toned middle and long limbs.
+As Inquisitr previously reported, Jenner posed for the camera in a bright green two-piece in the other Instagram Stories upload, once again showing off her toned middle and long limbs.

 The star works pretty hard for her bikini body, as Kendall has been pretty candid in the past about all the hard work that goes into getting bikini ready.